ansys/pymapdl/doc/source/user_guide/hpc_slurm.rst

     user@machine:~$ srun --nodes=2 my_script.sh

 The command line arguments do **NOT** overwrite the equivalent arguments written in the bash file.
 Hence, make sure that the argument you want to pass using the command line is not present already in the bash file.

 Submit a PyMAPDL job
 ====================

 Using PyMAPDL in a HPC environment managed by SLURM scheduler involves a few key steps to ensure efficient job execution and resource utilization.

-Below is a guide outlining the process:
+There are certain requirements to be meet:

+* An ANSYS installation available or reachable from the compute nodes.
+This normally implies that the ANSYS installation directory is in a shared drive or directory.
+Your HPC cluster administrator should provide you with the path to the ANSYS directory.

+* A Python installation available or reachable from the compute nodes.

 Install PyMAPDL
 ---------------

 PyMAPDL Python package (``ansys-mapdl-core``) needs to be installed in a virtual environment which is accessible from the compute nodes.

 To do that you can find where your Python distribution is installed using: